-Times are turbulent and will be staying this way.
-Technologies represent the strongest drivers of increasing speed and the dynamics of change.
-After internet, smartphone and the resulting platforms that have been created, the topics around artificial intelligence (AI) are currently the biggest trigger and at the same time a source of hope for the economy and society.
-AI has the potential to cover almost all areas and activities of our lives through automation of work steps, processing of large amounts of data, certain predictions and making decision-making processes more efficient.
-Despite the enormous potential, as entrepreneurs, networkers and investors we always see three challenges in the application of AI:
+Times are turbulent and will remain so.
+Software represents the strongest driver of the increasing speed and dynamics of change.
+After the advent of the Internet, smartphones, and platforms, artificial intelligence (AI) is currently the biggest trigger and at the same time the source of hope for business and society.
+AI has the potential to transform almost all areas and aspects of our lives through the automation of processing large amounts of data, making certain predictions, and supporting decision-making processes.
+Despite the nearly boundless potential, we still see three challenges in the application of AI:

-1. AI is a lot of “theater” - Often there is less AI in it than expected
+1. AI is a lot of “theater” - Often there is less AI than expected

-With new promising technological leaps, a lot is often said about the technology itself but too little about the real meaning and even less about concrete applications.
-The keyword AI can be found in many pitch decks, on websites etc., without really applying AI.
-MMC Ventures recently uncovered that in 40% of all AI start-ups in Europe there really is no AI in them.
-This is a clear indication of a lot of theater with little substance.
-We see the intelligent machine processing and visualization of data based on statistic mathematical methods as one of the core services of modern analytical approaches like AI.
+As is so often the case with promising new technological leaps, there is a lot of talk about the technology itself, but too little about its real significance and even less about concrete applications.
+The keyword AI can be found in many pitch decks, on websites, etc., without ever actually applying AI.
+MMC Ventures recently discovered that 40% of all AI startups in Europe do not contain any AI at all.
+This is a clear indication of a lot of sizzle and no steak.
+We see the intelligent machine processing and visualization of data based on statistical mathematical methods as one of the core services of modern analytical approaches such as AI.
 For this, enough data points are needed.
-These must be ordered, sorted and made comparable.
+They need to be ordered, sorted and made comparable.

 3. Too many solutions for too few problems

-One of the basic problems that we face repeatedly, despite all the technological euphoria, that there are simply too few specific questions or problems that are worth to be solved with AI.
+One of the basic problems that we face repeatedly, despite all the technological euphoria, is that there are simply too few specific questions or problems that are worth solving with AI.
 Identifying these problems is crucial.
-They are often less obvious because they are hidden in processes or niches and additionally are still very complex.
+They are often less obvious because they are hidden in processes or niches and are still very complex.
 For an outside (AI) developer, it is therefore very hard to get a proper insight.
-It always takes a suitable problem owner from the industry who deals with the problems, procedures and so on.
-Based on these problems we need to then look at what technological solutions can really help.
-Here we often experience that a simple business intelligence (BI) solution is usually already sufficient to solve the problem and at the same time create a business benefit.
+It always takes a suitable problem owner from industry who deals with the problems, procedures and so on.
+Based on these problems identified, possible technological solutions must be found.
+Here we often experience that a simple business intelligence (BI) solution is usually already sufficient enough to solve the problem and at the same time create a business benefit.

 In summary, there is a lack of concrete business problems that are easy to solve with advanced technology and at the same time are comprehensible by the end user.
-In this context deep tech as a category of AI comes into play.
-Although the term is also broadly defined, it is used far less inflationary compared to AI.
-In addition, deep tech stands for the ability, with the help of the latest scientific findings, to solve concrete business problems and thus to create innovations in the form of start-ups, amongst other things.
+Within this context, deep tech as a category of AI comes into play.
+Although the term is also broadly defined, its use is far less exaggerated compared to AI.
+Additionally, deep tech stands for the ability, with the help of the latest scientific findings, to solve concrete business problems and thus to create innovations in the form of start-ups, amongst other things.

 To further illustrate the possibilities of deep tech, we use the example of the Hasso Plattner Institute (HPI), which is seen as the talent foundry for software developers in Germany.
 Over the last few years, a cluster of researchers at HPI, led by Prof. Dr. Jürgen Döllner, has developed around the topic of visualization of data in real time.
-With a team of 30 employees he works on fundamental technological software solutions around the topic of deep learning and data visualization.
-The technologically feasible is matched with industrial partners and experts with concrete problems.
+With a team of 30 employees, he works on fundamental technological software solutions within the realm of "deep learning" and data visualization.
+The technologically feasible is matched with concrete problems together with industry partners and experts..
 From this, the company builder German Deep Tech has created numerous start-ups over the last years which have been successfully operating in the markets.

-Two of them are introduced briefly to give an insight into what really is viable and which role deep tech in combination with AI can play to solve concrete problems.
+Two of them are introduced briefly to give an insight into what really is viable and what role deep tech in combination with AI can play to solve concrete problems.

 Technology: AI-based location intelligence platform Customers/users: established industry and retailers with locations/shops, public transport companies, real estate businesses

 Addressed Problems: Location-related data and transaction data have a big influence on the success of companies and organizations.
-To date, it was very laborious to involve such data in decision-making process or only possible through specialists and complex tools.
-As a result, a lot of data crucial to success in the decision making are not considered - there are no reliable “data-driven” decisions possible.
+To date, it was very time and labor intensive to involve such data in decision-making process or only possible through specialists and complex tools.
+As a result, a lot of data crucial to success in the decision making were not considered - there were no reliable “data-driven” decisions possible.